Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 Our visualization has a couple problems:

 **Problem!** The areas represented by the circle's radius do not accurately represent the population since the area of a circle is `πr^2`.
 Where our drawing represents the diameter of the population.
-You could take of this with some more math!

 **Problem!** to scale and position our elements we need to know the max values and minimum values represented in our data.